Electric Vehicle Benefits and Considerations

-PHEVs and EVs can reduce fuel costs dramatically because of the high efficiency of electric motors.
+PHEVs and EVs can reduce fuel costs dramatically because of the high efficiency of electric drive components.
 Because PHEVs and EVs rely in whole or part on electric power, their fuel economy is measured differently than that of conventional vehicles.
 Miles per gallon of gasoline equivalent (mpge) and kilowatt-hours (kWh) per 100 miles are common metrics.
 Depending on how they're driven, today's light-duty EVs (or PHEVs in electric mode) can exceed 100 mpge and can drive 100 miles consuming only 25-40 kWh.

 The fuel economy of medium- and heavy-duty PHEVs and EVs is highly dependent on the load carried and the duty cycle, but in the right applications, they can maintain a strong fuel-cost advantage over their conventional counterparts.

-PHEVs and EVs have the benefit of flexible fueling: Since the electric grid is available almost anywhere people park, PEVs can charge overnight at a residence (or a fleet facility), at a workplace, or at public charging stations.
+PHEVs and EVs have the benefit of flexible fueling: Since the electric grid is in close proximity to most locations where people park, PEVs can charge overnight at a residence, as well as at a fleet facility, workplace, or public charging station when available.
 PHEVs have added flexibility, because they can also refuel with gasoline or diesel (or possibly other fuels in the future) when necessary.